An Evidence Based Approach to Massage Therapy

 Receipts are sent automatically as soon as registration is confirmed.
 Please check your junk or spam folders if it is not found in your inbox.

-Eric Purves MRSc, RMT has been an RMT since 2006.
-He is co-owner of Achieve Health, a multidisciplinary clinic in Victoria, BC.
-Eric joined the education faculty at PainBC in 2016, where he teaches a course on chronic pain management.
-He also has his own education company, Eric Purves Professional Education, where he teaches a variety of workshops on pain, manual therapy, movement/exercise therapies and rehabilitation principles for health care providers.
+Eric Purves MRSc, RMT graduated from WCCMT Victoria in 2005.
+Since 2016, Eric has been on the education faculty at PainBC where he teaches a course on chronic pain management.
+He also has his own education company where he has instructed over 90 workshops across the world on pain, manual therapy, movement/exercise therapies and rehabilitation principles for musculoskeletal health care providers.

-His graduate studies at the University of British Columbia focused on the application of research evidence in healthcare practice.
-Eric’s presented his research at conferences and has had articles published in various massage therapy journals.
+Eric’s graduate studies at the University of British Columbia focused on knowledge translation and the application of research evidence into healthcare practice.
+Eric has presented his research at numerous conferences and his articles are published in various journals.

 Jocelyn Kirton RMT has been an RMT since 2013.
 She has taken a special interest in treating patients with persistent pain, specifically in the abdominal and pelvic regions.
 Her treatment foundations are built around a neurocentric patient centred clinical reasoning framework.
 Her educational and practical experiences have given her the unique opportunity to incorporate her knowledge base allowing for a modern and evidence-based approach to persistent abdominal and pelvic pain.
 In addition to her abdominal and pelvic focus, Jocelyn revolves her practice around guided recovery to encourage and empower her patients to take control of their health by giving them at home strategies to help manage their pain.